hypervel/hypervel.org/docs/docs/eloquent-collections.md

 ## Available Methods

-All Eloquent collections extend the base [Laravel Hyperf collection](/docs/collections#available-methods) object; therefore, they inherit all of the powerful methods provided by the base collection class.
+All Eloquent collections extend the base [Hypervel collection](/docs/collections#available-methods) object; therefore, they inherit all of the powerful methods provided by the base collection class.

-In addition, the `LaravelHyperf\Database\Eloquent` class provides a superset of methods to aid with managing your model collections.
-Most methods return `LaravelHyperf\Database\Eloquent` instances; however, some methods, like `modelKeys`, return an `LaravelHyperf\Support\Collection` instance.
+In addition, the `Hypervel\Database\Eloquent` class provides a superset of methods to aid with managing your model collections.
+Most methods return `Hypervel\Database\Eloquent` instances; however, some methods, like `modelKeys`, return an `Hypervel\Support\Collection` instance.

 <style>
     #collection-method-list > p {